raspberrypilearning/my_board/en/step_3.md

 The `img` tag is used to include pictures on a webpage.
 It has two attributes that must be set when doing so:

  + `src` — the source location of the image file, including the file name
- + `alt` — the alternative text description of the image, for users who rely on assistive tools to browse your site
+ + `alt` — the alternative text description of the image, for users who rely on assistive tools, like screen readers, to browse your site

  ```html
 <img scr="my_dog.png" alt="A dog sitting in a garden.">